ActiveGrasp: Information-Guided Active Grasping with Calibrated Energy-based Model: Experiment

 \paragraph{Model Training} We train the energy-based model on the Acronym Dataset~\cite{ACRONYM}.
 We randomly select object meshes and put them on the table in the simulation.
 Multiple views facing towards the target object are rendered on the sphere, centered on the target.
 We use Open3D~\cite{Open3D} to compute the ground truth SDF value of points near the target object surface.
 We choose $\lambda_1=1, \; \lambda_2 = 0.1$ for Eq.~\ref{eq:loss}.
 The model is trained for 200k steps with a batch size of 24.
 We use Adam optimizer with a learning rate of 1e-3.
 The noise schedule is chosen as $\sigma_k = (\sigma^{2k} - 1) / \log(\sigma), \; \sigma = 0.5, \; k \in [0, 1]$.
 The AP Loss is only computed for samples with noise level $\sigma_k$ when $k<0.01$.

 \paragraph{Information Gain Computation} We first segment the foreground object from the background using 2D segmentation \cite{SAM2} for each capture image.
-The semantic channel of 3D Gaussian Splatting is trained with cross-entropy loss on rendered segmentation maps and segmentation labels.
+To initialize the 3DGS, we unproject the RGBD image to the 3D space and use it to initialize the 3DGS.
+We use the forward kinematics of the robot arm to get the camera pose for each captured view to train the 3DGS.
+Each Gaussian is set to isotropic.
+The Spherical Harmonics degree is set to 0.
+We train the 3DGS for 1k steps after we add one new view.
+The 3DGS semantic channel is trained with cross-entropy loss on rendered segmentation maps and segmentation labels.
 To filter out noise from 2D segmentation, we use DBSCAN~\cite{DBSCAN} to cluster all foreground splats with a minimum of 50 and a distance of 0.01.
 For the largest cluster of foreground splats, we take all the 3D Gaussians within a ball of radius $r$ at the center of the foreground 3D Gaussians.
 Both the foreground and background 3D Gaussians are downsampled to 512 samples using farthest point sampling and concatenated as input for the energy-based model.
 For candidate view proposal, we use Spherical Fibonacci Sampling~\cite{Benjamin2015sphericalfibonaccimapping} to sample poses on a sphere centering the foreground 3D Gaussians, with a radius uniformly sampled between 0.3 and 0.5 m.
 The number of proposals is set to 128.

 We compare our method against three different next-best-view planning methods in both simulation and the real world.
 For the grasp detection model, we compare against Contact GraspNet~\cite{sundermeyer2021contact}, ACE~\cite{zhang2023ace}, $SE(3)$ Diffusion Fields~\cite{se3diff} and GraspNet~\cite{GraspNet}.
 We use released checkpoints for Contact GraspNet and SE3Diffusion and train the ACE model from scratch using the official implementation.
 For the next-best-view selection, we also use official source code from Breyer~\cite{breyer2022closedloop}, ACE~\cite{chen2024affordances} and ActiveNGF~\cite{ma2024activeNGF}